Carving is exciting! When you know how to carve, chances are you are an advanced snowboarder.

 For example, a wide fishtailed board would also be classified as a freeride board, they are great for powder and backcountry but not for carving!
 I noticed some websites would still categorize them as “freeride snowboard”.
 Therefore it is very important for you to understand the features a carving snowboard is needed before you pick the right one.

-If you are looking for more information about how to buy a carving board, do read more information about alpine snowboard like this article.
-Another great article I’ve come across is this one, which gives useful information about how to set up a carving board.
-Both articles talk about more professional contents like sidecut radius, running length, and turn radius … etc. I would say these terms are too professional so I would give a pass on them.
+If you are looking for more information about how to buy a carving board, do read more information about alpine snowboard like this one, which gives useful information about how to set up a carving board.
+Both articles talk about more professional content like sidecut radius, running length, and turn radius … etc. I would say these terms are too professional so I would give a pass on them.

 For those who want to know more about the carving world, you can check more information out about “Hard Boot Snowboarding”.
 This is more the racer side so I am not going to drill into it in this article.
 The easiest way to explain this is: for riders who are after high speed, they would consider a soft boot (normal snowboard) too forgiving and therefore they tend to wear something as stiff as ski boots so they can tolerate riding at a higher speed.